wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-storage-accounts.md

 There are three types of storage accounts that can be used with your StorSimple device.

-- **Auto-generated storage accounts** – As the name suggests, this type of storage account is automatically generated when the service is first created.
-To learn more about how this storage account is created, see [Step 1: Create a new service](storsimple-deployment-walkthrough-u1.md#step-1-create-a-new-service) in [Deploy your on-premises StorSimple device](storsimple-deployment-walkthrough.md).
+- **Auto-generated storage accounts** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> As the name suggests, this type of storage account is automatically generated when the service is first created.
+To learn more about how this storage account is created, see [Step 1: Create a new <!-- deleted by customization service](/documentation/articles/storsimple-deployment-walkthrough-u1#step-1-create-a-new-service) --><!-- keep by customization: begin --> service](storsimple-deployment-walkthrough-u1.md#step-1-create-a-new-service) <!-- keep by customization: end --> in [Deploy your on-premises StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-deployment-walkthrough) --><!-- keep by customization: begin --> device](storsimple-deployment-walkthrough.md) <!-- keep by customization: end -->.
-- **Storage accounts in the service subscription** – These are the Azure storage accounts that are associated with the same subscription as that of the service.
-To learn more about how these storage accounts are created, see [About Azure Storage Accounts](../storage/storage-create-storage-account.md).
+- **Storage accounts in the service subscription** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> These are the Azure storage accounts that are associated with the same subscription as that of the service.
+To learn more about how these storage accounts are created, see [About Azure Storage <!-- deleted by customization Accounts](/documentation/articles/storage-create-storage-account) --><!-- keep by customization: begin --> Accounts](../storage/storage-create-storage-account.md) <!-- keep by customization: end -->.
-- **Storage accounts outside of the service subscription** – These are the Azure storage accounts that are not associated with your service and likely existed before the service was created.
+- **Storage accounts outside of the service subscription** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> These are the Azure storage accounts that are not associated with your service and likely existed before the service was created.

 ## Add a storage account